Jack Harkness: Costume

 While in his first several Doctor Who appearances, Jack did not have a set costume, Torchwood established a continual look for Jack which recalled that of his first Doctor Who appearance.
 The design has been described as "an iconic piece of sci-fi culture".
 A writer for Wired attributes much of Jack's appeal to the coat: "I think it has lots to do with that coat he always wears.
 Coats are cool, just like fezzes and bow ties and Stetsons.
 The only difference is that Captain Jack doesn't ever tell you his coat is cool.
 It just is."
 In fact, in her essay "Fashioning Masculinity and Desire", Sarah Gilligan attributes Torchwood's popularity—as well as that of the character—to the costume.
 She credits the greatcoat with helping to fashion the character's masculinity, and argues that Jack's costume creates its own discourse "through which costume drama and Post Heritage cinema's escapism flows".

 During Jack's initial appearances in Doctor Who, Russell T Davies held a "half-hearted" theory that Jack would dress specific to the time period he was in, to contrast the Doctor who dresses the same wherever and whenever he goes.
 He is introduced wearing a greatcoat in World War II-set episodes, but changes to modern day jeans in contemporary episode "Boom Town" and black leather in futuristic episodes.
 Davies admits that this was a "bit of a lame idea" and decided that Jack "never looked better than when he was in his World War II outfit".
 From the pilot of Torchwood onwards, Harkness once again wears period military clothes from the second World War, including braces and an officer's wool greatcoat in every appearance.
 Costume designer Ray Holman commented in a Torchwood Magazine interview that "We always wanted to keep the World War Two hero look for him, so all his outfits have a 1940s flavour."
-Because the character was expected to "be running around a lot", Holman redesigned his RAF group captain's greatcoat from Doctor Who to make it more fluid and less "weighty".
+Because the character was expected to "be running around a lot", Holman redesigned his RAF greatcoat from Doctor Who to make it more fluid and less "weighty".
 Jack's other costumes are "loosely wartime based", such as the trousers are "getting more and more styled to suit his figure".
 Holman explains that there are actually five Captain Jack coats used on the show.
 The "hero version" is used for most scenes, while there is also a wetcoat made with pre-shrunk fabric, running coat which is slightly shorter to prevent heels getting caught, and two "stunt coats" that had been "hero coats" in the first series."
 Davies feels the military uniform reinforces the idea that the character "likes his Captain Jack Harkness identity".
 Julie Gardner describes the coat as "epic and classic and dramatic", while director Brian Kelly believes it gives Jack "a sweep and a presence".